 It has reached us as Muslims across the sectarian divide that a Muslim woman covers all but the hands and face.

-That is to say the Shi’a, the Sunni, and Ibadi f have all concurred on this.
+That is to say the Shi’a, the Sunni, and Ibadi have all concurred on this.
 In fact, the only debate within the community is if she should cover more than this, meaning -the face veil.

 Where I feel the postmodern Muslims do not ponder deeply enough is on the ‘default dress’.
 When this verse above was being revealed, what was the ‘default dress’ of the people of that time?
 What was the basic ‘skeleton’ if you will?

-This is what has led many ‘Qur’an only’ and post modern Muslims to leave open the possibility of wearing skirts, or even tight and revealing clothing.
+This is what has led many who follow the ‘Qur’an only’ religion and post modern Muslims to leave open the possibility of wearing skirts, or even tight and revealing clothing.
 It really seems that we could offer a better response than to simply cave in completely to postmodernism.
 It may be cliché but a saying comes to mind, ‘If you do not stand for something you will fall for anything.’

-It would be one thing if the ‘Qur’an only’ and postmodernist Muslims completely capitulated to western liberalism on this issue.
+It would be one thing if those who follow the ‘Qur’an only’ religion and postmodernist Muslims completely capitulated to western liberalism on this issue.
 That in and of itself would not be so problematic.
 However, what is problematic is the real disdain they have for Muslim women who choose to continue to observe the khimar as explained by the Blessed Messenger (saw) and preserved in the mass transmitted Sunnah.
 Some of their rhetoric can be frightening for ‘enlightened’ people.

 Some of them take the term ‘zeenatahhunna’ (ornaments) to mean ‘thighs’ ‘breast’ ‘backside’ etc. They even then say things like, “This expression may sound vague to many because they have not understood the Mercy of Allah.”